JensAdamczak/notes/content/about.md

 ---

-This site contains a collection of posts about online articles, books I've read and code snippets that I would like to reference.
+This site contains a collection of posts about online articles, books I've read and code snippets that I would like to keep for future reference.

+Currently the following topics are covered.